jweissman/orsino/docs/mm.md

 - **Planar Adaptation** (Resistant to elements and gain +2 to save vs magic.)<br/>50% resistance to Fire, 50% resistance to Cold, 50% resistance to Lightning, improve Save versus Magic by 2<br/>

 ### Owlbear
-_Owlbear is a Wandering Beast from the wilderness, 57 years old.
-They are of average build with light hair, dark eyes and an unreadable disposition._
+_Owlbear is a Wandering Beast from the wilderness, 54 years old.
+They are of average build with spiky hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|